 The selection on Provo is generally wide.
 Both large hardware stores have tile showrooms with extensive stock, and there are several smaller specialty stone and tile suppliers as well.

 Wood flooring, including board and panel varieties, is not typically stocked in the Turks and Caicos.

 A wide range of asphalt shingle and corrugated asphalt and metal roofing is stocked on Provo.
 The roofing products for luxury homes and larger projects are typically ordered special.

 Metal standing seam is the most popular roofing choice for modern buildings in the Turks and Caicos due to durability, lifespan, and hurricane resistance, and the local roofers often arrange the importation of materials.

 Clay, ceramic, and concrete tile roofs are also found locally, yet supplies are generally not stocked, and standing seam is gaining popularity due to its better properties.

 Fabrication of both structural framework and finish grade metal gates, railings, and supports is available locally, in steel, various alloys of stainless steel, and aluminum.

-Local machine and fabrication shops generally have a waiting list, so it’s best to begin working with them well in advance of when the work is expected to be installed.
+Local machine and fabrication shops often have a waiting list, so it’s best to begin working with them well in advance of when the work is due to be installed.

 Sunshine Nursery in Grace Bay is the primary supplier of trees and plants, and maintains a wide collection of vegetation for sale, including mature palms of several varieties.

-Screened top soil is also available by the dump truck load, yet prices fluctuate considerably depending on availability, ranging from about $400 to $1400 per load.
+Screened topsoil is also available by the dump truck load, yet prices vary considerably depending on availability, ranging from about $600 to $2,000 per load.